 In 1875 Thomas and Edward Neville, two brothers who had trained as joiners, started working for themselves as T & E Neville as builders, joiners and undertakers.

-The two principal families of the company forged a permanent link in 1906, when Stanley Henman married Thomas Neville’s daughter, Clara.
+At the turn of the century, Stanley Henman, whose knowledge and skill contributed a great deal to the growing company.
+In 1906 Stanley Henman married Thomas Neville’s daughter, Clara.
 They had two sons, Stanley, who would take no active role in the business and Bernard, born in 1910.